Independent Contractors: Illinois

 - To decide whether an individual is an independent contractor or an employee who enjoys legal protection under state workers' compensation and discrimination laws, Illinois courts use a six-factor economic realities test.
 See The Economic Realities Test for Workers' Compensation and Discrimination Law.

 - Illinois has a special law pertaining to construction contractors, in which individuals who perform services for contractors are presumed to be employees unless certain factors are met.
-See Construction Contractors.
+See The Three-Factor Test for Construction Contractors.